1jour1vin

 About the estate:

-The Bret brothers, who are never short on ideas or ingenuity, have become a benchmark in the Mâconnais region thanks to their deep mastery of biodynamics.
+The Bret brothers, who are never short on ideas or ingenuity, have become a leading name in the Mâconnais region thanks to their deep mastery of biodynamics.
 Most vineyard work is done by hand, with the exception of plowing and treatments (which are done by tractor or horse), and their vineyards have become a testing ground for INRA researchers.
 La Soufrandière is the family’s 11-hectare estate, now Demeter-certified.
-Bret Brothers is the wine merchant operation, purchasing grapes to produce 15 micro-cuvées (ten of which are certified organic).
+Bret Brothers is the wine merchant arm of the business, sourcing grapes to produce 15 micro-cuvées (ten of which are certified organic).
 The wines are always remarkably vibrant, exceptionally pure, and exceptionally easy to drink.
 One of the region’s standout estates—a name you can trust.

 Robert Parker - Wine Advocate